-To support the delivery of the strategic priorities and services outlined in the 2025-26 Annual Business Plan and Budget, Council requires a total General Rates income of \$50.9 million, or an increase in average general rates of 3.1% compared to 2024-25 (excluding short-stay residential accommodation).
-This includes the application of discretionary rebates.
+To support the delivery of the strategic priorities and services outlined in the 2025-26 Annual Business Plan and Budget, Council requires a total General Rates income of \$50.8 million, or an increase in average general rates of 3.5% compared to 2024-25.
+This includes the application of discretionary rebates and incorporates a modest growth component of 0.5% attributed to new developments and capital improvements within the community.